-‘Teen Mom 2’s’ Javi Marroquin And Briana DeJesus Enjoyed A Romantic Weekend — Is Kailyn Lowry Jealous??
+‘Teen Mom 2’s’ Javi Marroquin And Briana DeJesus Enjoyed A Romantic Weekend — Is Kailyn Lowry Jealous?

-Javi Marroquin and Briana DeJesus are dating– at least it looks that way.
+Javi Marroquin and Briana DeJesus are dating — at least it looks that way.
 As In Touch Weekly reports, Briana has not confirmed that she is in a romantic relationship with Marroquin.
 In late October, the newest Teen Mom 2 cast member told a fan on Twitter that she and Javi are “friends.”
 This is in sharp contrast to Javi’s admission to People Magazine that he and Briana are, in fact, dating.

 In any case, Javi and Briana spent time together this weekend and it certainly seemed very romantic.
 According to In Touch, it looks like Javi flew out to see the mother of two.
 During the week, Marroquin hinted that he would be seeing his “bae” soon.